stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 ```

 Much better!
 This section has demonstrated that fusion is doable and nice
-without rewrite rules, in the next section we will explore the notion of
+without rewrite rules.
+In the next section we will explore the notion of
 “fusion system”.

 ### `build`/`foldr` fusion system